eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/workspace.rst

 * The topic name and domain being viewed, so the pane reopens showing the same type definition on load.

+:ref:`Register Type Panes <register_type>`

+* The IDL contents and the type name it is registered under, so the pane reopens with the same definition on load.
+* Registered type definitions themselves are restored to the backend when the workspace is loaded, so types registered before saving remain available for spying, publishing, and charting across the session, even for topics that are not yet discovered.

 :ref:`Pane layouts <dockable_panes>`